Metcalf Theatre History

 Beginning in 1980, the Metcalf Theatre Department (Allied Arts Program) has been a foundation of Thomas Metcalf Lab School in Normal, IL.
 Initially serving as a simple alternative for the classic "Christmas Play" that school would do during the holiday season, the "Allied Arts" program was created and flourished under the leadership of Jane Thomley for over thirty years.

-Currently be lead by Chad Tallon with the help of Camille Strode and Sidney Megeff, the Metcalf Theatre Department continues to involve over one hundred students in each production and works towards making each student a better artist, as well as a better, more understanding human being.
+Currently being lead by Chad Tallon, Camille Strode, David Sulzberger, and Grace Irvin, the Metcalf Theatre Department continues to involve over one hundred students in each production and works towards making each student a better artist, as well as a better, more understanding human being.
 While at Thomas Metcalf students from grades four through eight will have the ability to be involved in two major productions a year as well as as many other co-curricular theatre activities.

 Metcalf Theatre Department's Mission Statement: